pypa/setuptools/docs/deprecated/distutils/apiref.rst

 .. % separate module, with the command name as the name of the module.

-:mod:`distutils.cmd` --- Abstract base class for Distutils commands
+``distutils.cmd`` --- Abstract base class for Distutils commands
 ===================================================================

 .. module:: distutils.cmd
-   :synopsis: Provides the abstract base class :class:`~distutils.cmd.Command`.
+   :synopsis: Provides the abstract base class ``distutils.cmd.Command``.
 This class
               is subclassed by the modules in the distutils.command subpackage.

-This module supplies the abstract base class :class:`Command`.
+This module supplies the abstract base class ``Command``.

 .. class:: Command(dist)